 - “Desi” garbanzo beans are about 1/2 the size of “Kabuli” and their color ranges from tan to black.

 Researchers have found that the antioxidants present in garbanzo beans are especially concentrated in the outer seed coat that gives the beans their distinctive color.
-The darker “Desi” type have thicker seed coats than the store-bought canned “Kabuli.”
+The darker “Desi” type has thicker seed coats than the store-bought canned “Kabuli.”
 However, both contain antioxidants and have excellent health benefits.

 The darker ones are worth giving a try.

-I added bacon to the garbanzo bell pepper soup recipe below for flavor but it’s optional, especially if you want a purely vegetarian soup.
+I added bacon to this garbanzo bell pepper soup recipe for flavor but it’s optional, especially if you want a purely vegetarian soup.
 Italians love pork and add it to many of their recipes.
 However, they age it naturally without adding nitrates.
 I used a natural, nitrate-free brand I found at the store.